-Kyzyl-Oi is one of the rare remaining villages on the ancient Silk Road in Kyrgyzstan from the 1900s.
-At the time, before the Soviet period, nomadic culture was the norm, which explains the rarity of this type of place.
-Kyzyl-Oi was then an important crossing point for all traders who used this road to get to China.
+Kyzyl Oil is one of several rare villages on the ancient Silk Road in Kyrgyzstan.
+At the time, before the Soviet period, nomadic culture was the norm, so settled villages were very rare in the country.
+Kyzyl Oil was then an important crossing point for all traders who used this road to get to China.

-Kyzyl-Oi takes its name from the red mountains that surround the village.
-Its unique landscape and peaceful atmosphere make of Kyzyl-Oi a perfect stopover on the route between Kochokor and the valley of Suusamyr.
+The name Kyzyl Oi means "red bowl", a reference to the red mountains which surround the village.
+Its unique landscape and the peaceful atmosphere which emerges there make of Kyzyl Oil a perfect stop during a trip between Kochkor and the valley of Suusamyr.

-Calm reigns in this village made up of only a dozen houses.
-Everyone here knows one another, and locals will be delighted to welcome you and to help you organize your trip in the surrounding valleys.
+In the village, made up of only a dozen houses, calm reigns.
+Everyone knows each other, and the villagers will be delighted to welcome you and help you organize your trip.

-One of the most popular equestrian trails sits between the Char valley and the Kumbel pass in Balik Köl.
-The hike takes about six hours.
+One of the most popular equestrian trails is the one between the Char valley and the Kumbel pass in Balik Köl.
+It will take about six hours.

 How to get there?

 Kyzyl Oi is located on the road between Suusamyr Valley and Kochkor.
 You’ll have to take a car or taxi to go there.